LukasErlenbach/lukaserlenbach.github.io/pages/gestalt-en.md

 &nbsp;

+Performance pressure.
+Exhaustion.
+Dissatisfaction.
+Restlessness.
+Relationship patterns.
+Loneliness.
+Endless analyzing.
+Self-criticism.
+You know there could be more.
+But you can't reach it.

+&nbsp;

 Gestalt therapy is not about finding quick solutions, but about becoming aware of what is truly present – in your thoughts, in your body, in your feelings.